Andrew McCutchen Player Props: Pirates vs. Astros

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .486 this season while batting .333 with eight walks and three runs scored.
+- McCutchen leads Pittsburgh with an OBP of .500 this season while batting .357 with eight walks and four runs scored.

-- Among the qualified hitters in MLB, he ranks 25th in batting average, 11th in on-base percentage, and 50th in slugging.
+- Among the qualifying hitters, he ranks 14th in batting average, while his on-base percentage ranks fifth and he is 50th in slugging.

-- He has gone deep in one of nine games, and in 2.7% of his plate appearances.
+- McCutchen has picked up an RBI in two games this season, with multiple runs batted in once.

-- McCutchen has driven in a run in two games this year, with multiple runs batted in once.
+- In three of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.